Ask Financer

 Cash Reserves and Closing Costs

-Lenders require 6-12 months of mortgage payments in reserves after closing.
-That's $28,800 to $57,600 in liquid assets beyond your down payment.
+Lenders typically require 2 to 6 months of mortgage payments in reserves after closing.
+For a conforming loan, that's roughly $9,840 to $29,520 in liquid assets beyond your down payment.

 Hidden Homeownership Costs